Tenzing94/Accelerated_Cpp_Book/Chapter_02/Exercise_2-4.md

 /* Note that in addition to making the changes requried by this exericse, I also changed the program so that the top and bottom borders also get written in a single output expression.

+I also changed the program so that we can have different amount of space to separate the sides from the greeting than top and bottom of the greeting.
 */
 #include <iostream>
 #include <string>